Ben Youssef applauds Chiefs resilience vs Sundowns, comments on Shabalala injury

 “There was plenty of talk before the match, but we showed we were ready for it.
 We approach every fixture like a final.”

-That mindset has been a recurring theme from Ben Youssef, as Chiefs continue to concentrate on their own objectives rather than external pressure from the title race.
+That mindset has been a recurring theme from Ben Youssef, as Chiefs continue to concentrate on their own objectives rather than external pressure from the title race between Orlando Pirates and Sundowns.

-“The injury is serious, and unfortunately we need to protect players more,” he said.
-“He will be out for one or two months.”

-Losing Shabalala, one of the club’s most promising young players, is a significant setback as the season approaches its final stretch and CAF qualification remains within reach.

-Even so, Ben Youssef praised the overall team performance, highlighting several individuals while stressing collective effort.
+Even so, the Tunisian tactician praised the overall team performance, highlighting several individuals while stressing collective effort.

 Lebohang Maboe also stood out on his return to Loftus Versfeld after leaving Sundowns, starting in midfield and delivering a solid display.
 Ben Youssef further explained the tactical decision to withdraw Siphesihle Ndlovu late in the match.